John R. Sinnock: Career

+He designed the reverse of the 1918 Illinois Centennial half dollar, as well as the models for the 1926 Sesquicentennial half dollar and gold dollar.

+Sinnock worked with the United States Assay Commission to design their annual medals in 1919, and again from 1927-42, 1944, and 1946-48.

+In 1975, Sinnock's archives were donated to the American Numismatic Association; these include the original sketches of the Purple Heart medal.

 Controversies

 Upon the initial minting of the Roosevelt dime in 1946, an urban legend arose in the United States that the letters "JS" actually stood not for John Sinnock, but for Joseph Stalin.
 The urban folk story coincided with the Second Red Scare.
 The rumor surfaced again after the release of the Sinnock designed Franklin half dollar in 1948.

 Another controversy that surrounded the Roosevelt dime following its public release was an allegation that Sinnock copied or borrowed the design of the President's profile from a bronze bas relief created by sculptor Selma H. Burke for the dime's obverse.
 Sinnock denied this claim and said that the obverse portrait of the President was a composite of two studies that he made from life in 1933 and 1934.
 Sinnock said that he also consulted photographs of FDR and had the advice and criticism of two prominent sculptors who specialize in work in relief.